rhelgeby/sm-zombiereloaded-3/env/readme.txt

 Compiling:

 - Windows: Use compile.bat in the source code repository.
-- Linux: Use the makefile.
+- Linux: Use the Makefile script.

 The binary will be made in <repos>/build.